Wimpingego/7-Days-To-Die/Unlock The Locked/README.md

 The items/blocks you can make are:

 * TShirt ZU
-* Wood Cross plus its centre version
+* Wood Cross plus its centre versions
-* Wood Pole Support plus its centre version
+* Wood Pole Support plus its other versions

 The items cost can be changed in the ```recipes.xml``` file.